MCP Integration

 - Generate a new token from your dashboard

-- Ensure you have access to the workspace
+- Ensure you have access to the environment

 - Your role must be EDITOR or ADMIN to create/modify templates